 - Monthly premiums are usually low, but you can't use a premium tax credit to reduce your cost.
 If you qualify for a premium tax credit based on your income, a Bronze or Silver plan is likely to be a better value.

 - Deductibles - the amount you have to pay yourself for most services before the plan starts to pay anything - are very high.
-For 2020 the deductible for all Catastrophic plans is at least $8,150.
-After you spend that much, your insurance company pays for all covered services, with no co-payment or co-insurance.
+After paying all deductibles, your insurance company pays for all covered services, with no co-payment or co-insurance.

 What Catastrophic plans cover:

 - Catastrophic plans cover the same essential health benefits as other Nevada Health Link plans.